alxshelepenok/lumen/content/posts/2020-05-25-The-storage-sdk-guide.md

     https://fleek-team-bucket.storage.fleek.co/homer-cooking.gif

-`samuelea-team-bucket` is the bucket.
-`homer-cooking.gif` is the file's key.
+`fleek-team-bucket` is the bucket. `homer-cooking.gif` is the file's key.

 ## Uploading Files